lieuweberg/membercount.net/docs/README.md

 Every page also includes an `📝 Edit on GitHub` button at the top for quick/easy editing (e.g. if you found a typo).

 All contributions are appreciated, but please make sure your markdown is not messy!
-You should not make one line too long.
-Just go to the next line.
-Markdown puts everything that does not have an empty line between it after eachother.